DV

 What is the difference between NVDA and NVDU?

-NVDA (NVIDIA Corporation) tracks — with a dividend strategy, while NVDU (Direxion Daily NVDA Bull 1.5X Shares) tracks NVDA with a leverage approach.
+NVDA (NVIDIA Corporation) is a stock, while NVDU (Direxion Daily NVDA Bull 1.5X Shares) tracks NVIDIA (NVDA) with a leverage approach.
 They are issued by — and Direxion respectively.

 Can I hold both NVDA and NVDU?